Nonlinear Traffic Prediction as a Matrix Completion Problem with Ensemble Learning: Conclusions

 Our contribution can broadly be described as specializing contemporary convex optimization techniques to traffic prediction.
 These techniques have revolutionized a variety of applications that involve large volumes of data, from image processing to online recommender systems.
 However, they seem to have found little or no application in transportation science and traffic management.
 Our analysis demonstrates that one can solve large prediction problems in real-time (sub-linear convergence rate) and that the solutions obtained are block coordinate-wise minimizers.
 We also demonstrated that training error can be made arbitrarily small with ensemble learning.
 The latter are typically used to amalgamate results from heterogeneous techniques.
 Our implementation uses historical data as predictors.
 We elected to perform ensemble learning in this way for the sake of interpretability of our results.

-The analysis in this paper culminates in a bound on the training error.
-This result is a specialization of a well known bound that comes with the AdaBoost algorithm.
+The analysis in this paper culminates in a bound on the training error and a brief discussion on how this generalizes.
+The training error bound is a specialization of a well known bound that comes with the AdaBoost algorithm.
 Our bound allows for any type of thresholding.
-Our results do not say anything about how these bounds generalize to testing errors but our empirical results suggest that the out-of-sample errors are similar to the training error, with difference that is less than 10\%.
-Future work can be conducted along two separate lines: The first is generalization errors and bounds on out-of-sample errors.
+The generalization errors analysis is not complete without an analysis of the VC-dimensions of our models, although our empirical results suggest that the out-of-sample errors are similar to the training error, with differences in accuracy that do not exceed 10\%.
+Future work can be conducted along two separate lines: The first is an in-depth analysis of how these methods generalize, analyzing VC-dimension and other approaches.
+The VC-dimension gives worst-case bounds, which may or may not be useful in practice.
+It would also be useful to consider kernels inspired by traffic physics and how this affects sample complexity.
 The second involves investigations of what should be considered an acceptable level of error.
-This will depend on the application; for example, for signal timing optimization a lag of three seconds in a sensor actuation forecast can trigger a signal status decision that results unwanted congestion.
+This will depend on the application; for example, for signal timing optimization a lag of three seconds in a sensor actuation prediction can trigger a signal status decision that results in unwanted congestion.
 We leave these questions to future research.